 - Sign in to your Office 365 account.

 - Click on Rules at the top.

 - Click on Edit Rules.

-- Name your Rule and set the parameters.
-Then click Forward to.
+- Name your Rule, set the parameters, and then click Forward To.

-- Enter the forwarding address.
-Then, click Ok.
+- Enter the forwarding address and click Ok.